EEVEEzz/tech-ticket/README.md

    > in this case, it starts both the client (frontend) & server (backend).
    > be sure that your `.env` is using `NODE_ENV='development'`

-1. Run Production Build
+2. Run Production Build

 - `npm run build` will start the Vite Production build.
 - runs the script `npm install && npm install --prefix frontend  && npm run build --prefix frontend`

 - This installs both frontend and backend dependencies and starts the `npx vite build` script to start the Vite Production build.
 - afterwards, run `npm start`

-   > be sure that your `.env` is using `NODE_ENV='production'`
+> **be sure that your `.env` is using `NODE_ENV='production'`**

-1. manually import/destroy seed to database
+3. manually import/destroy seed to database
+   **_this is generally only for development_**

    - `npm run data:import` - will import the hardcoded data from `./backend/data.js` to MongoDB.
    - `npm run data:destroy` - ⚠️ Dangerous.
 Will completely erase all data in MongoDB.

 # Startup

 - Assuming you have installed and setup:

   - Node v18 or higher installed.
   - Git Bash installed.
   - MongoDB collection and user document created.